Burnallover/frisquet-mqtt/README.md

 This Arduino code is designed for a Heltec WiFi LoRa 32 V3.
-It will automatically create sensor buttons and an input select in Home Assistant using MQTT discovery.
+It will automatically create sensors, buttons and an input select in Home Assistant using MQTT discovery.
 The sensors are as follows:

 - Actual temperature
 - Setpoint temperature